PhilipMouris/fishers-linear-discriminant/README.md

 # fishers-linear-discriminant-implementation

-A python implementation of the Fisher’s Linear Discriminant classification algorithm.
+A Python implementation of the Fisher’s Linear Discriminant classification algorithm.